Transpension: The Right Adjoint to the Pi-type

 Of course, if we model shape context extension with $u : \IU$ by an \emph{arbitrary} functor, then we will not be able to prove many results.
-Depending on the properties of the functor, the variable $u$ will behave like an affine one or like a cartesian one (or perhaps neither) and the $\Phi$-combinator will or will not be sound for $\IU$.
-For this reason, we introduce some criteria that help us classify shapes: \begin{definition} Assume $\catW$ has a terminal object $\top$.
-A \textbf{multiplier} for an object $U$ is a functor $\loch \multip U : \catW \to \catW$ such that $\top \multip U \cong U$.\footnote{In the technical report \cite{transpension-techreport}, we generalize beyond endofunctors.} This gives us a natural second projection $\pi_2 : (\loch \multip U) \to U$.
-We define the \textbf{fresh weakening functor} to the slice category as $\freshbase{U} : \catW \to \catW/U : W \mapsto (W \multip U, \pi_2)$.
-We say that a multiplier (as well as its shape) is: \begin{itemize} \item \textbf{Semicartesian} if it is copointed, i.e.\ has a first projection $\pi_1 : (\loch \multip U) \to \mathrm{Id}$, \item \textbf{Cartesian} if it is naturally isomorphic to the cartesian product with $U$, \item \textbf{Cancellative} if $\freshbase{U}$ is faithful, \item \textbf{Affine} if $\freshbase{U}$ is full, \item \textbf{Connection-free} if $\freshbase{U}$ is essentially surjective on objects $(V, \psi)$ such that $\psi$ is dimensionally split (\cref{def:dim-split}), \item \textbf{Quantifiable} if $\freshbase{U}$ has a left adjoint $\sumbase U : \catW/U \to \catW$. \end{itemize} \end{definition}
+Depending on the properties of the functor, the variable $u$ will obey different structural rules and the $\Phi$-combinator \cite{moulin,moulin-param3} (\cref{sec:recover:phi}) will or will not be sound for $\IU$.
+For this reason, we introduce some criteria that help us classify shapes.
+Some of these criteria concern in fact the \emph{fresh weakening functor} for the given multiplier, which is essentially an instance of the following construction: \begin{definition} Given a functor $F : \catV \to \catW$ and $V_0 \in \Obj\catV$, we define the action of $F$ on slice objects over $V_0$ as the functor

-Variables of shape $\IU$ admit weakening if and only if the multiplier is semicartesian, and exchange and contraction if (but not only if) it is cartesian.
-Weakening, exchange and contraction are all shape substitutions, which will be internalized as modalities.